-Minneapolis hires online emissaries to dispel misinformation during trial over George Floyd’s death
+Minneapolis hires online emissaries to dispel misinformation during trial in killing of George Floyd

 Rubedor notes that the city has used the same strategy in the past.
 Social media contractors were hired in 2018 when Minneapolis hosted the Super Bowl, after a car fire in one of the city’s Somali communities prompted concerns about terrorism.

 Just months after Floyd’s killing, a man killed himself as he was being pursued by Minneapolis police.
-Rumors that police shot the man quickly reignited tensions and triggered unrest and a citywide curfew.
-Police released video of the incident within 90 minutes and shared it with community leaders, including Levy Armstrong, who voluntarily went to the scene to help cool tensions and dispel rumors.
+Rumors that police shot the man quickly reignited tensions and led to unrest and a citywide curfew.
+Police released video of the incident within 90 minutes and shared it with community leaders, including Levy Armstrong, who voluntarily went to the scene to help ease tensions and dispel rumors.

 “Those are examples of how this system is intended to work — and work in a way so we can hear from multiple communities across the city,” Rubedor said.

-Jamar B. Nelson, who works with A Mother’s Love Initiative, an anti-violence nonprofit, said he understands people “badmouthing” the strategy but thinks the plan might help.
+Jamar B. Nelson, who works with A Mother’s Love Initiative, an anti-violence nonprofit organization, said he understands people “bad-mouthing” the strategy but thinks the plan might help.
 His group is among those expected to receive a contract with the city to work as a community partner.

 “If the city is pumping out accurate information and not propaganda, I see nothing wrong,” Nelson told The Post.